airaria/TextPruner/README.md

 ## News

-* [Mar 4, 2022] We are delighted to annouce that TextPruner has been accepted to [ACL 2022 demo](https://2022.aclweb.org).
+* [Mar 4, 2022] We are delighted to announce that TextPruner has been accepted to [ACL 2022 demo](https://2022.aclweb.org).
 The paper will be available when we finish the camera-ready version.

 * [Jan 26, 2022] （new functionality in v1.0.1) Added support for self-supervised pruning via `use_logits` option in `TransformerPruningConfig`.